 The following figure illustrates the relationship between time scales of adaptation.
 As can be seen, the change in the x-axis changes at one level make up the y-axis changes at the next level.
+The x-axis for each successively higher function is compressed so that the effect can be seen across a very wide span of time scales.
+The angled vertical lines connecting the horizontal lines would be perpendicular to the x-axis without compression.

-In the case of instantaneous behavior change, the comparison is between behavior when a stimulus is in effect, and when it is not in effect (the lowest function).
-In the case of short-term behavior adaptation, the comparison is between how behavior changes to a stimulus when the stimulus is first presented (left end of set on bottom row), and how behavior changes to that same stimulus following experience with that stimulus and a contingency (right end of set on bottom row).
-The change in the X dimension of an instantaneous effect becomes the Y dimension of short-term adaptation.
+In the case of instantaneous behavior change, the comparison is between behavior when a stimulus is in effect, and when it is not in effect (the lowest pair of functions).
+In the case of short-term behavior adaptation, the comparison is between how behavior changes to a stimulus when the stimulus is first presented (left end of set on bottom row), and how behavior changes to that same stimulus following experience with that stimulus and a contingency (i.e., end of first training just before first extinction noted with arrow below bottom pair of functions).
+The change across the X dimension of an instantaneous effect becomes the Y dimension of short-term adaptation.

 Medium-term behavior change is the change in learning as a function of experience with various contingencies.
+For example, learning speed could change across successive reversals.
+This is often labeled learning to learn.
 Changes in the x-axis of learning become the y-axis change in developmental.
-Long-term adaptation or evolution is the difference in how behavior changes across the life of the individuals of two different species.
+Long-term adaptation or evolution represented in the top pair of functions is the difference in how behavior changes across the life of the individuals of two different species.